It is one of the most important hormones to target for natural weight loss and energy balance.

 In the 1950s, the medical and scientific communities began recommending artificial hormone therapy to help people lose weight.

-Basically, this is a starvation diet, so such programs have been shown to misuse the HCG hormone.
+This is a starvation diet, so such programs have been shown to misuse the HCG hormone.

-This is because the fat released into the bloodstream supplements the calories that people do not consume each day.
+The fat released into the bloodstream supplements the calories that people do not consume each day.

 This helps people on such a diet lose up to two pounds per day.